JTCyberTech/Cybersecurity-Home-Labs/HackThisSite Writeup/Realistic.md

 ![image](https://github.com/user-attachments/assets/0f5e4bb4-da20-413a-88a7-2d36944924f7)

-Since it ignores everything after --, we don't have to put anything on the password box and just hit submit.
+5. Since it ignores everything after --, we don't have to put anything on the password box and just hit submit and finish the challenge.

 #